 Licensed Practical Nurse

-Licensed Practical Nurse, Licensed Vocational Nurse (LPN/LVN) - Bring your Nursing experience to our growing, mission-driven organization!
+Licensed Practical Nurse (LPN) - Bring your Nursing experience to our growing, mission-driven organization!

-Come join our team supporting individuals with disabilities; children with emotional, behavioral or medical complexities; children and adults with brain injury.
-The LPN/LVN role is critical to our success and exemplifies the wonderful mission driven work we do here every day.
+Come join our team supporting adults with brain injury.
+The LPN role is critical to our success and exemplifies the wonderful mission driven work we do here every day.

 This is a fantastic role to continue your nursing career path within Social and Human Services, and work within a setting that offers variety and rewarding challenges within group home settings.

-As a LPN/LVN with The MENTOR Network, you will provide nursing services, training and support to address the medical and psychiatric needs of individuals with developmental disabilities and/or emotional or behavioral challenges.
+As a LPN with MENTIS Neuro Health, you will provide nursing services, training and support to address the medical and psychiatric needs of individuals with developmental disabilities and/or emotional or behavioral challenges.